abilandz/PH8124/Lecture_7/Lecture_7.md

 ```bash
 bg %jobNumber
 ```
-To re-start in the background the above **sleep** command, whose job number is ```2```, we need to use:
+To restart in the background the above **sleep** command, whose job number is ```2```, we need to use:

 ```bash
 bg %2
 ```
-There is an alternative syntax, which is more limited in scope but sometimes can be nevertheless handier---to restart the suspended job in the background we can also use:
+There is an alternative syntax, which is more limited in scope but sometimes can be nevertheless more convenient &mdash; to restart the suspended job in the background we can also use:

 ```bash
 bg %commandName